 This section of the report discusses how the lack of comprehensive legislation and liability will also delay the launch of autonomous vehicles.
 Case in point, Audi cancelled its plans to launch Traffic Jam Pilot autonomous technology (Level 3) in A8 vehicles since the approval process for Level 3 vehicles had not been finalised at the time of its release.

-It also explains that although the deployment of autonomous vehicles will expand rapidly, countries like India has denied legalising these vehicles.
+It then explains that the majority of countries are working on their regulatory framework; however, it claims that China, Germany, and Japan are ahead of others.
+For example, Germany has allowed vehicles to operate at Level 3 and Level 4, and Japan has also allowed for self-driving vehicles to operate at Level 3 and Level 4 (approved in September 2023) and is planning to set up separate autonomous driving lanes throughout the nation.
+It also explains that although the deployment of autonomous vehicles will expand rapidly, countries like India have denied legalising these vehicles.
 It also claims that factors like the fear of personal data collection by Chinese AV companies like Baidu and DiDi Chuxing may put a ban on them as well.
 It then provides a chart, in which AV-related regulations have been discussed in countries including China, Germany, Japan, South Korea, the US, and the UK.

 This section of the report defines Vehicle to Everything (V2X) and talks about the several types of communication under V2X (one of them being Vehicle to Infrastructure where vehicles can send and receive information from road infrastructure, such as cameras, and capture data like weather advisories, eventually enhancing road safety).

-The key vendors section lists some of the main providers of products and services related to the market such as Baidu, BMW Group, Cruise, Geely Group, Honda, Mercedes Benz, Stellantis, Tesla, Toyota, Volvo Cars, Volkswagen Group, and Waymo.
-The report provides profiles of the various vendors including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.
+The key vendors section lists some of the main providers of products and services related to the market, such as Baidu, BMW Group, BYD, Geely Group, Honda, Mercedes Benz, Stellantis, Tesla, Toyota, Volvo Cars, Volkswagen Group, Waymo, WeRide, and Zoox.
+The report provides profiles of the various vendors, including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.

 In the market forecasts section, we provide a summary of the forecasts from the Transforma Insights IoT Forecast Database: